hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/historian.md

 The historian registry is a {{site.data.conrefs.composer_full}} system-level entity.
 To refer to the historian registry as a resource for access control the historian must be referenced as: `org.hyperledger.composer.system.HistorianRecord`.

+**Please note:** All participants must have the permission to create `HistorianRecord` assets.
+If a transaction is submitted by a participant who does not have the permission to create `HistorianRecord` assets, the transaction will fail.

 ## HistorianRecord assets